Around groups in Hilbert Geometry: The automorphisms of a properly convex open set

 \subsubsection{Simplex.}

-{ Consider a simplex $S_d$ in $\R^d$.
-This is a properly convex open set of $\PP^d$ which is a polyhedron and its group of automorphisms is the semi-direct product of the group $D_d$ of diagonal matrices with positive entries and determinant one and the alternate group on the $d+1$ vertices of $S_d$. } \\ { The group $D_d$ is isomorphic to $\R^d$ and it acts simply transitively on $S_d$.
+{ Consider an open simplex $S_d$ in $\R^d$.
+This is a polyhedron (and so a properly convex open subset of $\PP$) whose group of automorphisms is the semi-direct product of the group $D_d$ of diagonal matrices with positive entries and determinant one and the alternate group on the $d+1$ vertices of $S_d$. } \\ { The group $D_d$ is isomorphic to $\R^d$ and it acts simply transitively on $S_d$.
 One should remark that $\Aut(S_d)$ does not preserves any affine chart of $\PP^d$ (i.e. it is not affine).
 This very simple properly convex open set is more interesting than it looks. } \\ { One can remark that since every collineation of $\PP^d$ fixing $d+2$ points in generic position is trivial and every polyhedron of $\PP^d$ which is not a simplex has $d+2$ vertices in generic position, we get that the automorphism group of every polyhedron which is not a simplex is finite.
 Therefore the only polyhedron (as a properly convex open set) which can be of interest for the geometric group theorist is the simplex. }